saltzmanjoelh/aws-deploy-kit/README.md

 * Switch your selected target in Xcode to your new target `Deploy`.
 * Press `cmd` + `shift` + `<` to edit the scheme.
 * Add the path to your project in the "Arguments Passed On Launch" section `-d /path/to/project/`.
-* Make sure to skip the building and deploying your deploy executable `-s Deploy`.
+* Make sure to skip the building and deploying your `Deploy` executable `-s Deploy`.
 * This is enough to build in Docker.
 You can optionally pass the `-p` to publish to your Lambda.
 ![Example Setup](ExampleSetup.png)